 FEV1/FVC.
-This is the amount of air exhaled in the first second compared to the total amount of air exhaled.
-It’s given as a ratio (fraction) or a percentage.
+This is the amount of air exhaled in the first second compared with the total amount of air exhaled.
+It’s given as a fraction (ratio) or a percentage.
 In general, the higher the FEV1/FVC, the better.

 PEF (peak expiratory flow).
 This is a measure of how fast you can exhale.
 It can be tested with spirometry or a peak flow meter.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.